LiveFlightApp/Connect-OSX/README.md

 Usage
 ------------
-  * Install the latest release version via the "Releases" tab.
+  * Install the latest version at <a href="http://connect.liveflightapp.com">connect.liveflightapp.com</a>.
-  * Enable Infinite Flight Connect within Infinite Flight, and make sure your device is on the same wifi network as your Mac
+  * Enable Infinite Flight Connect within Infinite Flight, and make sure your device is on the same wifi network as your Mac.
-  * Get your joystick setup, and go have fun :)
+  * Get your joystick set up as per in-app instructions.
+  * Go have fun :)

 Modifying Source